 Nematode Assay Lab

-The only way to positively identify the type and extent of a suspected nematode problem is by soil sampling and a laboratory assay.
+The only way to positively identify the type and extent of a suspected nematode problem is by a laboratory assay of a soil sample.
 Ideally, this should be done before a crop is planted so the grower can choose a resistant variety, a non-host crop, or apply a nematicide if the assay results indicate a nematode problem.
 The optimum time to sample crops is near harvest.
 Lawns, trees, and shrubs may be sampled any time of the year.
 We recommend annual sampling for nematodes.

 Samples may be submitted through the County Extension offices or directly to the laboratory.
 Each location has the supplies needed for submitting samples.
 The sample submission form for Nematode Assay may be found in the right-hand column of this page.
 Our laboratories include the Nematode Assay Lab, Plant and Pest Diagnostic Clinic , Commercial Turfgrass Clinic and MPPD Lab.
 Our laboratory address is:

 Pendleton, SC 29670

 Laboratory hours are Monday - Friday, 8:00 a.m. - 4:30 p.m.

 (closed during lunch hour, noon - 1:00 p.m.)